 MOC Components and Requirements

 MOC is an ongoing, continuous process.
-Diplomates are expected to maintain a pace that accomplishes steady progress toward fulfillment of the requirements.
+Diplomates are expected to maintain a pace that accomplishes steady progress toward fulfillment of the standards.

 To view/edit your information please login to your profile by clicking here.

-Since correlative imaging is an essential part of Nuclear Medicine, any correlative imaging credits are considered to be Nuclear Medicine specific.
-In addition, other credits that are relevant to a diplomate’s Nuclear Medicine practice (e.g. the staging of lung or thyroid cancer) are considered Nuclear Medicine specific.
+Since correlative imaging is an essential part of Nuclear Medicine, any correlative imaging credits are considered to be related to Nuclear Medicine.
+In addition, other credits that are relevant to a diplomate’s Nuclear Medicine practice (e.g. the staging of lung or thyroid cancer) are considered to be related to Nuclear Medicine.

 Self-assessment credits are awarded for both self-assessment modules (SAM) and self-assessment CME (SA-CME).

-The Society of Nuclear Medicine and Molecular Imaging (SNMMI) has developed a SAM activities that allows nuclear medicine physicians to meet the self-assessment requirement.
+The Society of Nuclear Medicine and Molecular Imaging (SNMMI) has developed SAM activities that allow nuclear medicine physicians to meet the self-assessment requirement.
 The ABNM also accepts self-assessment modules (SAM) qualified by any member board of the American Board of Medical Specialties (ABMS).
-To view a current list of modules available from the SNM, RSNA, and ACR, click on the following links:
+To view a current list of modules available from the SNMMI, RSNA, and ACR, click on the following links:

 Self-assessment credits are awarded for both self-assessment modules (SAM) and self-assessment CME (SA-CME).
 Self-assessment CME (SA-CME) includes two of the seven types of AMA PRA Category 1 Credit™, types 2 (enduring materials) and 3 (journal-based articles).
 Since these two types of CME must include self-assessment, the ABNM counts them toward the self-assessment requirement.
 SA-CME credits are approved by organizations accredited by the Accreditation Council for Continuing Medical Education (ACCME).

-For diplomates who opt-in to the CME-gateway, SAM, SA-CME, and other CME credits will be recorded automatically in your profile in the ABNM website.
+For diplomates who register with the CME-gateway, SAM, SA-CME, and other CME credits will be recorded automatically in your profile on the ABNM website.
 All diplomates have the option of attesting to meeting the standards without providing specific information unless required by random audit.

-Improvement in medical practice projects should be chosen to assess and improve the physician’s own practice.
+- Improvement in medical practice projects designed by diplomates, or provided by professional groups such as the SNMMI.
 Project areas may include medical care provided for common/major health conditions, physician behaviors, such as communication and professionalism, as they relate to patient care, and many others.
-ABNM documentation of participation in Improvement in Medical Practice (IMP) began in 2011.
-The SNMMI has developed a few IMP modules, and is actively developing additional modules.
+The projects typically follow the model of Plan, Do, Study, Act.
+The ABNM has developed a few IMP modules for the SNMMI, Alternatively, diplomates may design their own project.

 Diplomates must complete one of the three requirements each year.
-Diplomates with no clinical responsibility can write to the ABNM, ABNM@ABNM, and request a waiver for the Part 4 requirement.
+Diplomates with no clinical responsibility can write to the ABNM, email@example.com, and request a waiver of the Part 4 requirement.

 Participation in MOC

-The ABNM expects all of its diplomates, including those with lifetime certificates, to participate in MOC programs.
-Participation in MOC will likely have increasing importance to state medical licensing boards, credentialing committees and payers in the future.
-The ABMS began publicly displaying information on whether diplomates were participating in MOC on the ABMS website (www.certificationmatters.org) in August 2011.
+The ABNM expects all of its diplomates, including those with lifetime certificates, to participate in MOC.
+The ABMS displays information on whether diplomates are participating in MOC on a public ABMS website (www.certificationmatters.org).

 Three-year Grace Period

-At the beginning of each calendar year, the new year’s requirements are added to each diplomate’s required credits.
-By the end of the year, the ABNM expects each diplomate to have eliminated any gap between required and achieved credits.
-However, there is a three-year grace period before the diplomate is considered to be not participating in MOC.
-A diplomate who is more than three years behind in contact information, professional profile, Parts 1, 2, and 4, or fee at the end of the year is not participating in MOC.
-If a diplomate is not participating in CertLink, or the MOC exam (Part 3) is not taken the year required, the diplomate is not participating in MOC.
+At the beginning of each calendar year, the current year requirements are added to each diplomate’s record.
+By the end of the year, the ABNM expects each diplomate to meet the standards.
+However, there is a three-year grace period before a diplomate is considered to be not participating in MOC.
+At the end of the year, a diplomate who is more than three years behind in payment of fees, or meeting the standards of Parts 1, 2, and 4, is not participating in MOC.
+If a diplomate is not participating in CertLink, or the MOC exam is not taken in the year required (Part 3), the diplomate is also not participating in MOC.

-- all annual MOC fee must be paid.
+- Annual MOC fee, including past due amount, must be paid.